Information updated August 2014

 Who can get a free influenza vaccine (flu shot)?

-- Anyone 6 months of age and older.
+- People who are 6 months of age and older.

 The vaccine is highly recommended for:

 - Persons with a chronic health condition including but not limited to:

 - kidney disease